-Grading:

-Weekly Assignments: 50% Midterm (Oral 25%, Written 75%) 25% Final (Oral 25%, Written 75%) 25%
+Grading: GEOG 70100: Weekly Assignments: Midterm (Oral 25%, Written 75%) Final (Oral 25%, Written 75%) 50% 25% 25% GEOG 38329: Weekly Assignments: Midterm (Oral presentation only) Final (Oral presentation only 50% 25% 25%

 I do not give incompletes except in cases of legitimate documentable emergencies communicated in advance.
 A grade of WU will be given to students who completely disappear from the class prior to submitting graded work and neglect to withdraw from the course.
 This includes the final paper and presentation.